phongpisut/react-interview/README.md

 - Follow the design from wireframe

 ## Wireframe
-You can find wireframe link from your email.
-Please login with google to access figma.
+You can find wireframe link from your email, please login with google to access figma. <br/>
 If you can't access or not receive the mail, please contact us (developers@drivehub.co)

 ## APIs